turingschool/backend-curriculum-site/module4/projects/quantified-self.md

 ## Challenges

+- Figure your life out without a back end
 - Be able to organize your JS across different files
-- Store stuff in local storage, without any kind of database
 - Handle events
 - Handle events on DOM elements that didn't exist at load
 - Manage state via jQuery